4d/4d-for-ios/docs/ProjectEditor-StructureSection.md

 title: Structure
 ---

-This section displays all your database tables and fields exposed by 4D Mobile Service.
+This section displays all of your database tables and fields exposed by 4D Mobile Service.

 ![Structure section](assets/en/project-editor/Structure-section-4D-for-iOS.png)

 Here, you can define a subset of your physical structure to replicate for mobile devices by selecting specific tables and fields.
 The selected:

 * tables will be automatically added to the tabs of your app.
-* fields will be available later when you will need to define your list and detail forms.
+* fields will be available later when it's time to define your list and detail forms.

 ## Many to One relations

-* 4D 17R5 allows you to visualize table relations in the generated app by publishing them from the Structure section.
-Then, when your related fields are published, they can be used like any other field in the [app creation process](many-to-one-relations.html).
+* 4D 17R5 allows you to visualize table relations in the generated app publishing them from the Structure section.
+Then when your related fields are published, they can be used like any other field in the [app creation process](many-to-one-relations.html).

 ![Publish related tables](assets/en/project-editor/Structure-section-N-to-1-relations-4D-for-iOS.png)